Pancreatic cancer is one of the leading causes of cancer deaths and is often viewed by doctors and patients alike as a veritable death sentence.

 Surgery is the most effective way to manage pancreatic cancers if the disease remains confined to the pancreas (Stage I).
 If the disease has progressed, then radiation or combinations of radiation plus chemotherapy are typically employed.

-The truly drug sensitive patients who will respond to numerous treatments and can benefit from the least toxic drug combinations
+1) The truly drug sensitive patients who will respond to numerous treatments and can benefit from the least toxic drug combinations.

 Today, patients are often selected for treatment based on physician experience, ease of administration or the cost of the chemotherapy combinations.
-Think what would happen if each patient received the therapy that was best suited to their unique tumor makeup.
+Think what would happen if each patient were tested and received the therapy that was best suited to their unique tumor makeup.

 The liver is not typically a primary tumor site, especially in the United States.
 More often, cancer in this organ has originated elsewhere and metastasized.
 But, in adult primary liver cancer there are three subtypes.